artgomad/fast-api-backend-for-framer/README.md

     Navigate to [http://localhost:8000](http://localhost:8000)

+3. Initialise your OpenAI API key by writing this in your backend terminal:

+    ```sh
+    $ cd backend
+    $ export OPENAI_API_KEY="your-key"
+    ```

-1. Run the client-side React app in a different terminal window:
+4. Run the client-side React app in a different terminal window:

     ```sh
     $ cd frontend